 Enjoy low cost eco-activities and lots of free winter fun outdoors at Yosemite National Park.
 This northern California preserve is truly one of America’s favorite and most easily accessible national parks.

 Plan ahead, during the pandemic era, to take advantage of the park’s many scheduled family activities.
 While visiting Yosemite with the kids is a fun experience at any time of year, winter is special.
-Summer is truly mobbed, and between May 20-Sept.
-30, 2022, reservations are required to enter or drive through the park.
+Summer is truly mobbed.
+Like this summer, it’s likely that reservations will be required from mid-May to mid-September 2023 to enter or drive through the park.

 School Break Kids Recreation

 During the winter school holidays, try skiing, cross country skiing, snowboarding and ice skating.
 Snowshoe with the rangers free of charge and explore the wilderness.
 Catch the occasional Wee Wild Ones program held around the great fireplace in The Ahwahnee Village.
 It’s modeled on the regular summer program held from May-October at the Curry Village Amphitheatre.

 Kids age 10 and younger learn all about the park’s animals through fun stories, songs, games, crafts and activities.
 Cozy up at Yosemite Lodge at the Falls and The Ahwahnee Village, where free and low cost evening programs are held.
 Fireside storytelling teaches the family about park history and wildlife.
 And, if you have fourth graders, remember that your student and their entire families can visit all national parks at no charge.

 Yosemite Hotels Offer Free Family Programs